Facebook says it found new covert campaign to spread divisive political messages

 Breaking News Emails

-SAN FRANCISCO — Facebook said on Tuesday it had uncovered a new covert campaign to spread divisive political messages on its social network, its first acknowledgment of potential political meddling ahead of this year’s midterm elections.
+SAN FRANCISCO — Facebook said Tuesday that it had uncovered a new covert campaign to spread divisive political messages on its social network, its first acknowledgment of potential political meddling before this year’s midterm elections.

-The company removed 32 pages and accounts from Facebook and Instagram “because they were involved in coordinated inauthentic behavior,” the company said in a statement.
+The company removed 32 pages and accounts from its platform and from Instagram “because they were involved in coordinated inauthentic behavior,” the company said in a statement.
 The pages and accounts were connected to protests planned in Washington next week, Facebook said.

-Sheryl Sandberg, Facebook’s chief operating officer said the company could not identify the source of the campaign and that the company is still looking into the situation.
+Sheryl Sandberg, Facebook’s chief operating officer, said that the company could not identify the source of the campaign and that it was still looking into it.

-Facebook did not name the source of the campaign but did say that it was similar to Russia’s efforts around the 2016 election.
+Facebook said the campaign was similar to Russia’s efforts around the 2016 U.S. presidential election.

-“Some of the activity is consistent with what we saw from the (Russian Internet Research Agency) before and after the 2016 elections,” Facebook said in a blog post.
+“Some of the activity is consistent with what we saw from the IRA before and after the 2016 elections,” Facebook said in a blog post, referring to Russia's Internet Research Agency.
 “And we’ve found evidence of some connections between these accounts and IRA accounts we disabled last year, which is covered below.
 But there are differences, too.
 For example, while IP addresses are easy to spoof, the IRA accounts we disabled last year sometimes used Russian IP addresses.
 We haven’t seen those here.”

 Most of the campaign focused on left-leaning issues such as women’s rights, the rights of indigenous people and general resistance to the Trump administration, according to a sample of about a dozen posts released by Facebook.

-One of the events was titled “Trump Nightmare Must End - NYC,” planned for last November in New York City’s Times Square.
+One of the events was titled “Trump Nightmare Must End — NYC,” planned for November in New York’s Times Square.

 Another post included a photo of President Donald Trump holding a phone, with the caption: “If Trump wants to beat Barack Obama’s Twitter record for most liked tweet he only needs to tweet two words ‘I resign.’”

-Sen. Mark Warner, D-Va., confirmed that Senate Intelligence Committee staff were briefed this week by Facebook officials.
+Sen. Mark Warner, D-Va., confirmed that Senate Intelligence Committee staff had been briefed this week by Facebook officials.
 The company also said it had shared its findings with U.S. law enforcement agencies, members of Congress and other tech companies.

 Warner said he believed that Russia was behind the effort.